4.3. Klister: A First Pass Performance Engineering¶

 strict to ensure the increments do not accumulate thunks and to make sure GHC

-.
-We could choose to make the Text
+will unpack the Int.
+We could choose to make the Text field strict, but

 state, so making it strict would mean allocating memory in a hot loop when it is